exercism/website-copy/tracks/java/exercises/micro-blog/mentoring.md

 }
 ```

-A bit compact code that benefits from streams functionality and string constructor for codepoints.
+A bit more compact code that benefits from functionality of streams and string constructor for code points.

 ```java
 class MicroBlog {